‘Contemporary German Photography’ Grant from the Alfried Krupp von Bohlen und Halbach-Stiftung

 Each fellowship is endowed with 30.000 €.
 It is awarded to three candidates once every two years for the duration of two years, beginning in May.

 Since 1991, the Stiftung Dietrich Oppenberg has awarded the Albert Renger-Patzsch-Prize, a European photo-book prize of 25,000 Euros, every three years for a book production.
 The Dietrich Oppenberg Stiftung Essen named its support for the publication of European photography in memory of Renger-Patzsch’s major contributions to the history of documentary-oriented photography and development of the photo-book.
 The prize aims to give photographers to possibility of realising those photographic projects (not more than three ears old) conceived as books.
 Candidates are proposed by consulting experts.
 Out of this pool, an international jury selects a project on the basis of book proposals submitted.
-Past prize winner were Silke Grossmann (1991), Rita Ostrowskaja (1994), Boris Mikhailov (1997), Trine Søndergaard (2000), Peter Piller (2003) and Aglaia Konrad (2006).
-In 2009 the prize was awarded to the Italian photographer Paola de Pietri.
-The next call for candidates will be in 2012.
+Past prize winner were Silke Grossmann (1991), Rita Ostrowskaja (1994), Boris Mikhailov (1997), Trine Søndergaard (2000), Peter Piller (2003) and Aglaia Konrad (2006), Paola de Pietri (2009) and Lisa Barnard (2012).

 Documentary Photography Award